dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-The change to ref re-assignment rules means `ref` parameters can now escape from a method as a `ref` field in a `ref struct` value.
+The change to ref reassignment rules means `ref` parameters can now escape from a method as a `ref` field in a `ref struct` value.
 As discussed in the [compat considerations section](#new-span-challenges) this can change the rules for existing APIs that never intended for `ref` parameters to escape as a `ref` field.
 The lifetime rules for parameters are based solely on their declaration not on their usage.
 All `ref` and `in` parameters are *ref-safe-to-escape* to the *calling method* and hence can now be returned by `ref` or a `ref` field.
 In order to support APIs having `ref` parameters that can be escaping or non-escaping, and thus restore C# 10 call site semantics, the language will introduce limited lifetime annotations.

 <a name="rules-scoped"></a>